fudanroilab/fudanroilab.github.io/_posts/people/EngD/2020-05-01-JinglunLi.md

 # This file must follow the rule that filename is year-month-day-name.md .
 name: Jinglun Li # Write your name
-type: people #  Do not change this people_type : EngD Students
+type: people #  Do not change this people_type : PhD Students
 # [PhD Students, EngD Students, Master Students, Organizer, Alumni]
-showtitle: EngD Student in 2021 # people_type in 201X
+showtitle: PhD Student in 2021 # people_type in 201X
 title: Jinglun Li # Website Title
 profileName: jinglunli.jpg  # Fixed 186 * 186, image filename
 profile: jinglunliBig.jpg  # About 570 * 725, image filename
-direction : Adversarial Object Detection, Semantic Segmentation, Super Resolution
+direction : Object Detection, Semantic Segmentation, Super Resolution
 layout: peoplepost  #  Do not change this
 # if you have the items listed below, please write here; if not, please write None.
 homepage: None